natmay1/BET-Winter2016/README.md

 9. Send a pull request to the original repository
 10. Now I can review your work!!
 (Due to 14th) Recommended text editor: bracket.io

+If you have any questions, please create a github issue and ask your questions there.